senorihl/dnd-5e-ruleset/docs/_docs/races # reborn.md

 parent: Races

 description: D&D 5th edition Reborn details
+nav_order: 93
+permalink: /races/reborn/
 ---

 # Reborn

 <small>From <a target="_blank" href="https://dnd.wizards.com/products/van-richtens-guide-ravenloft">Van Richten's Guide to Ravenloft</a> (p.
 21)</small>

+- **Scores:** +2 to one ability score and +1 to a different score of my choice, -or- +1 to three different scores of my choice

 ## Traits